MeriemSebai/MaskMitosis/README.md

 # MaskMitosis
 Codes for our Medical & Biological Engineering & Computing paper "MaskMitosis: a deep learning framework for fully supervised, weakly supervised, and unsupervised mitosis detection in histopathology images".
-Please see the paper for more details (https://link.springer.com/article/10.1007/s11517-020-02175-z).
+Please see the [paper](https://link.springer.com/article/10.1007/s11517-020-02175-z) for more details.

 # System Overview
 ![GitHub Logo](/images/GA.jpg)